HackRVA/badge2020/linux/README.md

 };
 ```

-7. Maybe disable other apps.
-If you're using the free compiler, and it complains
+<h2>Step 7.
+Maybe disable other apps.</h2>
+f you're using the free compiler, and it complains
 '...Compiler option (Optimize for size) ignored ...", then you may have to disable
 other apps for your app to fit.
 If your app is too big, the badge will crash loop.
 I don't know a way to check beforehand if your app is too big.